MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectionprofile.md

 # class mip::ProtectionProfile
 [ProtectionProfile](class_mip_protectionprofile.md) is the root class for performing protection operations.
-An application need to create a [ProtectionProfile](class_mip_protectionprofile.md) prior to performing any protection operations
+An application needs to create a [ProtectionProfile](class_mip_protectionprofile.md) before performing any protection operations

 ## Summary
  Members                        | Descriptions